 Now let’s discuss the 18 million toys with small magnets.
 Whose fault is that?
 The Chinese manufacturers that make the toys for Mattel, or the Mattel designers that designed the toys with small size magnets?
 It appears that there is a design issue here, and Mattel appears to have recognized this and thus apologized to China.
 Mattel designers should have known that small magnets would be swallowed by children.
 They should not have designed toys with such small, powerful magnets.

 So what do we learn from this?
 Although China bears responsibility for lead in the toys, and we will not accept anything less, many of the responsibilities also fall on the American toy companies, and they seem to have neglected their responsibilities.

 Now, what does this mean for natural supplements and health ingredients?
 All ingredients from China are now suspect.
 In many cases our industry has no options but to purchase ingredients from China.
-The Chinese have cornered the commodities market for ingredients such as Vitamin C, the B vitamins, Stevia and xylitol.
-Although some of these ingreidents may be available from other countries, the vast majority in terms of tonnage, come from China.
+The Chinese have cornered the commodities market for ingredients such as Vitamin C, B vitamins, stevia and xylitol.
+Although some of these ingredients may be available from other countries, the vast majority, in terms of tonnage, come from China.
 At NOW Foods, we have been aware of this, and have taken measures to control the quality and ensure the safety of these ingredients.

 If we look to the toy industry, it’s obvious that even the most reputable toy manufacturers are not doing safety testing.
 At NOW Foods, our toy story is different – we are proud of our quality efforts.
 You may not be aware, but because of our diligence, our rejection rate for Chinese materials is actually lower than for ingredients from other countries, confirming that our strict adherence to quality control procedures is working to bring you high quality, safe products, no matter where in the world they originate from.